 AcreTrader operates on a crowdfunding system where it pools a large sum of money from its high volume of clients to finance large investments.
 They are also compensated by farmers when they list their land on the site.

-AcreTrader’s return goal is set for 7% to 9% annually.
+AcreTrader’s return goal is set for 7% to 9% annually with a 3% to 5% dividend yield.

 AcreTrader acts as a real estate platform for buying farmland.
 These investments are not liquid and since they are private transactions, it may be hard for clients to find a buyer when they want to sell.